ayronman99/port/portfolio-master/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+I created my portfolio using react with the goal of having an in-depth knowledge of this framework and being able to provide my clients with the best website they can have.
+If you have any concern or you're having an issue with the site kindly send me an email at itechman32@gmail.com with the description and screenshot of the issue.

 ## Available Scripts